 ERA is also invited as observer at the NB-Rail meetings (plenary, strategic and subgroup).

-ERA cooperates with the Organisation for Co-operation between Railways (OSJD) to analyse the relationship between the 1435 mm and the 1520/1524 mm railway systems as far as technical and operational aspects are concerned, together with a strategic evaluation on the possibility of future convergence between the two systems (keeping apart the gauge differences).
+ERA works together as far as technical and operational aspects are concerned with the Organisation for Co-operation between Railways (OSJD) to analyse the relationship between the 1435 mm and the 1520/1524 mm railway systems, together with a strategic evaluation on the possibility of future convergence between the two systems (keeping apart the gauge differences).

 Nowadays, collaboration activities are focused on:

-The outcomes of the joint ERA-OSJD work (ERA-OSJD Contact Group) contribute to the revision process of technical specifications for interoperability.
+The outcomes of the joint ERA-OSJD work (ERA-OSJD Contact Group) contribute to the revision process of technical specifications for interoperability and can be of interest for any party analysing requirements for subsystems in the member countries of EU and OSJD.

 ERA assists the European Commission in its cooperation with the Intergovernmental Organisation for International Carriage by Rail (OTIF) to establish and maintain equivalence between the European Union (EU) and OTIF legislation concerning railway interoperability and safety to the extent necessary for international rail traffic.